Darren Dalton: Life and career

-Dalton was born in Powell, Wyoming.
+Dalton was born in Powell, Wyoming and raised in Worland, WY.
+He spent a lot of his time at Big Trails Ranch outside Ten Sleep, where his grandparents raised cattle along the Nowood River.
+There, Dalton learned to cowboy, riding horses and exploring caves with what he imagined were conquistador inscriptions.
+The family moved to Albuquerque when he was 13 where Dalton discovered his high school offered a stagecraft elective.

+When the drama department needed actors for smaller roles performing Shakespeare, he auditioned and got hooked.

 Dalton's career began in 1982 when cast as Randy Anderson by Francis Ford Coppola during a nationwide talent search for the teen ensemble The Outsiders.

-After The Outsiders, Dalton appeared with C. Thomas Howell and Patrick Swayze in Red Dawn (1984), a story of a group of teenagers fighting Soviet Union troops who had invaded the United States.
+Dalton rejoined his The Outsiders co-stars C. Thomas Howell and Patrick Swayze in Red Dawn (1984), a story of a group of teenagers fighting Soviet Union troops who had invaded the United States.
 Dalton portrayed Daryl Bates, the son of the mayor.

 After Red Dawn, Dalton's first made-for-television movie was Brotherhood of Justice (1986) as a rebellious teenager, and he appeared in the short-lived TV ensemble drama The Best Times (1985).
 He also had TV guest appearances in the late 1980s on Highway to Heaven, Quantum Leap, Alien Nation and as General Custer on Doctor Quinn, Medicine Woman.
 Shortly after, he returned to film, including in Dancing in the Forest (1989) and The Wolves (1996).

 Turning to screenwriting full-time, Dalton did not appear in other TV shows or movies until 2007's The Stolen Moments of September.
 He then returned to acting in War of the Worlds 2, Children of the Hunt, Darkroom (which he also executive produced and provided music for), the 3-D zombie thriller Day of the Living and The Day the Earth Stopped which Dalton also wrote and produced, and The Land That Time Forgot, which Dalton adapted from the Edgar Rice Burroughs novel.